SUN Programs (Summer Food Service Program)

 This program is an extension of the free and reduced lunch program provided in the school districts during the school year.
 Various school and community partners enable IU5 to provide free breakfast, lunch, and/or snack options to thousands of children each summer.

-“When school lets out for summer, millions of children lose access to school breakfast and lunch and are at risk of going hungry.
+“When school is out for summer, millions of kids lose access to USDA’s school breakfast and lunch programs, putting them at higher risk of hunger and making it harder to get the nutrition they need to learn and grow."